nathanielho/nathanielho.github.io/index.md

 # About Me

 I am a Techncial Sales Engineer at Net Insight working in media telecommunciations, processing and compression.
-I have previously worked at Ericsson in Sweden on Mobile Core SDN, Openflow, Mobile Backhaul, IP & Metro Ethernet.
+I have previously worked at Ericsson in Sweden on Mobile Core, SDN, Openflow, Mobile Backhaul, IP & Metro Ethernet.
+I enjoy photography, attending music concerts, motorsports and I have just started getting into road cycling.

 [LinkedIn](https://www.linkedin.com/in/nathaniel-ho-30434a11/)